 He acknowledged the problem and said he’d seen a lot of friends die in car accidents.
 He admitted his own fondness for alcohol and said with some pride that for a while he believed he was “God’s gift to women.”
 Getting away from the rez for had been good for him.

 I described my own fears as a parent of young adult and teenage children in a world rife with drugs and alcohol.
 I commented that as a society we seemed to play Russian roulette with our children.
 “Here’s a gun with one bullet in it.
 ‘Hope you survive.”
 Some kids live.
 Some don’t.
 But we as a society consider the losses acceptable enough that we glorify the party life on the big screen and role model it to our children.

 I asked if Jeremiah had any insights or ideas to help the situation on the rez.
 He acknowledged that it was a difficult situation.
-“You can lead a horse to water, but you can’t make him drink,” he said, using this mismatched metaphor to communicate that people have to make their own choices about whether they drink or do drugs.
+“You can lead a horse to water, but you can’t make him drink,” he said, using this mismatched metaphor to communicate that people have to make their own choices about drugs and alcohol.

 Jeremiah offered to treat me out to lunch in Missoula, and although I hardly need the handout, it felt right to accept his offer.
 I drove him to a bank to cash a check and then to Fudrucker’s for burgers.
 Over lunch he confessed to me that he had been afraid to tell me the truth – that he had just been released from prison that morning.
 Ah.
 That would explain the crisp new clothes and the manila folder.
 Apparently he spent three years locked up for selling crystal meth, along with a felony charge for stolen property.